leventkantaroglu/joystick/README.md

 # joystick

-A joystick widget for your apps.
+A joystick widget for Flutter your apps.

 It's design can be customized like background/icon color or opacity.